 Coccisol contains a unique blend of active ingredients combined to provide the most effective defence against coccidiosis.
-Chlorine Dioxide as an individual product can kill oocysts, however the concentration required makes it somewhat corrosive which is why it has been combined with a QAC.
+Chlorine Dioxide as an individual product can kill oocysts, however, the concentration required makes it somewhat corrosive which is why it has been combined with a QAC.

 The QAC attacks the membrane of the cell puncturing it which releases the DNA of the cell.
 DNA is acidic and this acidity converts the stabilised chlorine dioxide into free chlorine dioxide which is biocidal (stabilised chlorine dioxide is termed biostatic rather than biocidal)

 CocciSol is designed to break down and destroy the hard outer membrane of coccidia oocysts.
-CocciSol has a specific blend of surfactants which help to reduce surface tension and allows the powerful combination of Chlorine Dioxide and Quaternary Ammonium Compounds to actively destroy the living cell.
+CocciSol has a specific blend of surfactants that help to reduce surface tension and allows the powerful combination of Chlorine Dioxide and Quaternary Ammonium Compounds to actively destroy the living cell.

 Leave the CocciSol for 3 hours to work.